Exadata Cloud Service

 Customer-managed keys for Exadata Cloud Service is a feature of Oracle Cloud Infrastructure Vault service that enables you to encrypt your data using encryption keys that you control.
 The Vault service provides you with centralized key management capabilities that are highly available and durable.
 This key-management solution also offers secure key storage using isolated partitions (and a lower-cost shared partition option) in FIPS 140-2 Level 3-certified hardware security modules, and integration with select Oracle Cloud Infrastructure services.
 Use customer-managed keys when you need security governance, regulatory compliance, and homogenous encryption of data, while centrally managing, storing, and monitoring the life cycle of the keys you use to protect your data.

 - Enable customer-managed keys when you create databases in Exadata Cloud Service

-- Switch from Oracle-managed keys to customer-managed keys on databases that are not enabled with Oracle Data Guard
+- Switch from Oracle-managed keys to customer-managed keys on existing databases

 - Rotate your keys to maintain security compliance

 When you launch an Exadata Cloud Service instance, the storage space inside the Exadata storage servers is configured for use by Oracle Automatic Storage Management (ASM).
 By default, the following ASM disk groups are created:

 - The DATA disk group is intended for the storage of Oracle Database data files.